Join InterNations

 Best Private and Public Hospitals

 In England, the Care Quality Commission (CQC) works to ensure care centers’ performance is monitored, inspected and regulated.
-In March 2020, they released a new care directory, with ratings of health and social care services in the UK, including private and public hospitals.
+You can compare the ratings of health and social care services in the UK, including private and public hospitals on their website.

 Connect with like-minded expatriates